ZakariaSahri/Pokedex_V2/README.md

 # Pokedex

-an application able to retrieve a JSON file and a set of images from the PokeApi backend in order to display (PokeApi link: http://pokeapi.co, images: https://raw.githubusercontent.com/PokeAPI/sprites/master/sprites/poke
+An application able to retrieve a JSON file and a set of images from the PokeApi backend in order to display (PokeApi link: http://pokeapi.co, images: https://raw.githubusercontent.com/PokeAPI/sprites/master/sprites/poke